WUSTL-Biol4220/home/getting_started.md

-# How to...
+# "How To" guide

-This document explains how to:
+This document serves as a quick reference for "how to" do basic tasks:
 - Install the WUSTL virtual private network (VPN) software
 - Install the secure shell (SSH) client (for Windows users)
 - Connect to the WUSTL VPN